kingletit/zellwk.com/src/posts/2016-03-17-px-em-rem-media-queries.md

 Well, it'll be awesome if all users exhibit this behavior because we don't have to do this experiment! :)

-Unfortunately, there's no data to proof that users don't change their browser's `font-size`s, so **it's still our duty as developers to bake the flexibility into our websites.**
+Unfortunately, there's no data to prove that users don't change their browser's `font-size`s, so **it's still our duty as developers to bake the flexibility into our websites.**

 In this experiment, I enlarged the default `font-size` of the four browsers I tested with in the following way (incase you wanted to follow along):